 Things to Do in Unawatuna

-- Scuba Diving: Sea Horse Divers located directly on the beach offers PADI Open Water courses and day trips for diving.
+- Scuba Diving: Sea Horse Divers located directly on the beach offers PADI scuba courses and day trips for diving.
 Pricing is usually in euros; pay attention to the offered exchange rate when paying in another currency.

 - Boat Rides: Glass-bottom boats take people out to the reefs, however, seeing marine life takes a bit of luck.
 Prices are based on a full boat rather than per person, so the more people the better.

-- Rent a Motorbike: Renting a motorbike is the best way to see Galle, the Dutch fort, and the surrounding areas -- just remember to drive on the left and to yield to the reckless bus drivers!
-You'll find the fairest motorbike rental at the corner of the beach access road and the main road to Galle.
+- Rent a Motorbike: Renting a scooter is the best way to see Galle, the Dutch fort, and surrounding beaches — just remember to drive on the left and to yield to the reckless bus drivers!
 Prices start around US $5 per day.
-Fuel is siphoned out of the scooters so you'll need to turn left on the main road and go directly to the petrol station on the right just before entering Galle.
-Learn more about driving motorbikes in Asia.
+Remaining fuel is usually siphoned out of the scooters, so you'll need to turn left on the main road and proceed directly to the petrol station on the right just before entering Galle.

 Insider Tips for Unawatuna